tidy-finance/website/docs/10_introduction.md

 ## 3 AAPL   2012-01-05  14.8  14.9  14.7  14.9 271269600     12.8
 ## 4 AAPL   2012-01-06  15.0  15.1  15.0  15.1 318292800     12.9
 ## 5 AAPL   2012-01-09  15.2  15.3  15.0  15.1 394024400     12.9
-## # ... with 2,549 more rows
+## # ... with 2,573 more rows
 ```

 `tq_get` downloads stock market data from Yahoo!Finance if you do not specify another data source.
 The function returns a tibble with eight quite self-explanatory columns: *symbol*, *date*, the market prices at the *open, high, low* and *close*, the daily *volume* (in number of traded shares), and the *adjusted* price in USD.
 The adjusted prices are corrected for anything that might affect the stock price after the market closes, e.g., stock splits and dividends.
-These actions do affect the quoted prices, but they have no direct impact on the investors who hold the stock.
+These actions affect the quoted prices, but they have no direct impact on the investors who hold the stock.

 Next, we use `ggplot2` to visualize the time series of adjusted prices.